Before we start, how to make good coffee with an Italian coffee maker, let us know about it.

 - You have to know how to choose your Italian coffee maker in terms of capacity because it exists in small, medium, and large (pay attention to the number of cups indicated.
 The sizes of cups are Italian therefore smaller than French)

-The Italian coffee maker is undoubtedly the most famous coffee maker in the world.
+It is undoubtedly the most famous coffee maker in the world.
 It has allowed coffee with a unique taste for decades.
-After having been patented in 1933 under the name of Moka Express thanks to Alfonso Bialetti who is the founder of the large company Bialetti which manufactures the Italian coffee maker, this latter has seen its fame across all the continents.
+After having been patented in 1933 under the name of Moka Express thanks to Alfonso Bialetti who is the founder of the large company Bialetti which manufactures the it, this latter has seen its fame across all the continents.

 It is in all markets.
 It is a real coffee machine that combines history and design.
 There are several types, namely: the classic Italian aluminum coffee maker, the Italian induction coffee maker (usually made of stainless steel), and the Italian electric coffee maker with a base to heat the coffee.
 The capacity of Moka coffee makers ranges from 1 cup to 18, knowing that a Mocha cup generally makes 5 cl of coffee.

 And now comes the fundamental question that you are certainly asking yourself: how to make good coffee with your Italian coffee maker?
-The operating principle of the Italian coffee machine is very simple, but it is essential to know the steps to follow to make a success of your coffee.
+The operating principle of it is very simple, but it is essential to know the steps to follow to make a success of your coffee.

-These are the ingredients to use, for example, the type of coffee to use, the ideal grind to use, the type of water to use, the type of heater to use, how to maintain your coffee maker, etc. These are very important things that you need to know in order to enjoy your full-bodied and flavored coffee made with your Italian coffee maker.
+These are the ingredients to use, for example, the type of coffee to use, the ideal grind to use, the type of water to use, the type of heater to use, how to maintain your coffee maker, etc. These are very important things that you need to know in order to enjoy your full-bodied and flavored coffee made with it.

 The ingredients to use to make a good coffee with the Mocha coffee maker

 He who wishes to travel far take care of his mount.
-Who wants to have good coffee with the Italian coffee maker has all the ingredients.
-The ingredients are essential for good coffee, especially when you have to make it with the Italian coffee maker.
+The ingredients are essential for good coffee, especially when you have to makewith it.
 Thus, you essentially need two ingredients to make good coffee with the Moka Express: coffee and water naturally.

 What coffee and grind to use for your Italian coffee maker?